You are here

 2. The committee shall consist of the President of the Faculty Senate, who serves as Chair, the Vice President of the Faculty Senate, the Secretary of the Faculty Senate, and the Immediate Past President of the Faculty Senate or their replacement if unavailable.
 (See Article III, Section 4.)

-1. The Faculty Advisory Council of the University of Louisiana System consists of one faculty representative and an alternate representative from each System institution.
-These persons shall be selected by the Faculty Senate of each institution.
-Each institution shall pay expenses of its faculty representative (or alternate) to such meetings as the Faculty Advisory Council may call.
+1. The Faculty Advisory Council of the University of Louisiana System is identified in the UL System bylaws (see: https://www.ulsystem.edu/wp-content/uploads/2017/11/BYLAWS_1-4-2017.pdf page 12). consists of one faculty representative and an alternate representative from each System institution.
+According to the UL System bylaws, these delegates shall be selected by the Faculty Senate of each institution and .and that institution shall pay expenses of its faculty representative (or alternate) to such meetings as the Faculty Advisory Council may call.
+For UL Lafayette, these funds will come from the Faculty Senate budget provided by the Provost.

 2. The Faculty Senate-Faculty Advisory Council Committee shall represent the Senate at the Faculty Advisory Council of the University of Louisiana System Board of Supervisors and shall report to the Senate on the activities of the Council.